VakeyLabs/ParticleLife/README.md

 ## Optimizations

 Since all particles can affect each other, all particles will need to be processed to each other to determine the velocity of each particle.
-That's a time complexity of O(n^2).
+In Big-O terms, that is a whopping O(n²).
 The following optimizations have been applied that allow the simulation to run up to 20,000 particles at 60 FPS.
 - Use of Spatial Partitioning Technique to dramatically reduce the number of operations needed to determine the velocity of each particle.
 - Use of Data Oriented Design principles.
 Particle data is organized in a contiguous cache-friendly data structure.
 This organization enables for extremely efficient, deterministic, and scalable use of L1/L2 cache lines, multi-core parallelization, and SIMD.